-In the three months ended March 31, 2021, net cash provided by operating activities was \$38.6 million, which primarily consisted of our \$7.7 million loss, adjusted for stock-based compensation expense of \$17.0 million and depreciation and amortization of \$2.8 million, as well as a net cash inflow of \$26.3 million from changes in operating assets and liabilities.
-The net inflow from changes in operating assets and liabilities was primarily related to a \$32.5 million decrease in accounts receivable due to collections from customers and a \$5.7 million decrease in prepaid expenses.
-This inflow was partially offset by a \$8.7 million decrease in accrued compensation, including \$5.0 million related to employee stock purchase plan activity, and a \$5.6 million decrease in deferred revenue.
+In the nine months ended September 30, 2021, net cash provided by operating activities was \$74.8 million, which primarily consisted of our \$35.6 million loss, adjusted for stock-based compensation expense of \$58.3 million and depreciation and amortization of \$11.1 million, as well as a net cash inflow of \$40.1 million from changes in operating assets and liabilities.
+The net inflow from changes in operating assets and liabilities was primarily related to a \$38.7 million increase in deferred revenue and a \$4.0 million decrease in accounts receivable due to collections from customers, partially offset by a \$2.4 million increase in deferred commissions.

-In the three months ended March 31, 2020, net cash provided by operating activities was \$4.5 million, which primarily consisted of our \$23.0 million loss, adjusted for stock-based compensation expense of \$13.0 million and depreciation and amortization of \$2.7 million, as well as a net cash inflow of \$11.2 million from changes in operating assets and liabilities.
-The net inflow from changes in operating assets and liabilities was primarily due to a \$20.8 million decrease in accounts receivable due to collections from customers, partially offset by a \$13.3 million decrease in accrued compensation, including \$3.7 million related to employee stock purchase plan activity and quarterly bonuses and commissions earned in the fourth quarter of 2019 that were paid in the first quarter of 2020.
+In the nine months ended September 30, 2020, net cash provided by operating activities was \$46.3 million, which primarily consisted of our \$40.8 million loss, adjusted for stock-based compensation expense of \$44.0 million and depreciation and amortization of \$8.0 million, as well as a net cash inflow of \$34.1 million from changes in operating assets and liabilities.
+The net inflow from changes in operating assets and liabilities was primarily due to a \$27.1 million increase in deferred revenue from increased subscription sales, as a majority of our customers are invoiced in advance, as well as \$14.2 million in proceeds from lease incentives and a \$7.8 million decrease in accounts receivable due to collections from customers.
+This inflow was partially offset by a \$8.4 million decrease in accrued compensation and a \$4.1 million increase in prepaid expenses.